paritytech/polkadot-sdk/docs/contributor/prdoc.md

 ## Requirements

 When creating a PR, the author needs to decide with the `R0-silent` label whether the PR has to contain a prdoc.
-The `R0` label should only be placed for No-OP changes like correcting a typo in a comment or a doc file.
+The `R0` label should only be placed for No-OP changes like correcting a typo in a comment or CI stuff.
 If unsure, ping the [CODEOWNERS](../../.github/CODEOWNERS) for advice.

 ## PRDoc How-To